|

 verification.
 I also expect to identify unique QTLs within each cross since

+there will be different allele segregating between the crosses.
 There are several advantages in using RI strains for QTL analysis.
 First,

 since the individuals of each RI strain are isogenic an infinite number of